100+ Best Fundraising Ideas for Everyone in 2024

 Difficulty: +

 Bake-offs and bake sales are fundraising classics for churches and faith-based organizations.
-And quiche is the perfect dish for a church bake-off!
-Bake-offs are great fundraisers, particularly for a Harvest or Christmas event.
-You can give the participants the general theme and let them choose their own recipes or choose a single recipe and have all of the participants make the same one.
+Give the participants the general theme and let them choose their own recipes or choose a single recipe or dish and have all of the participants make the same one.

 To make the bake-off even more exciting, pick a theme (e.g. from a book) and devise a whole evening of activities inspired by the book’s plot.

-Have your participants register online or offline and bring in a home-baked quiche.
+Have your participants register online or offline and bring in a home-baked treat.
 Each one should be judged on a number of criteria, such as presentation and taste.

-You could also sell recipe books and run a quiz during the event.
-Fundraising opportunities are plenty.
+You could also sell recipe books and run games like trivia or bingo during the event.
+Fundraising opportunities are plenty!

 Fundraising Potential: ++